10 Strategies for Pet Tax Deductions

 The dog’s abilities can be utilized in a variety of businesses.
 They can protect inventory at a warehouse or retail store, and even ensure the safety of the property, employees, or patrons.

-EXAMPLE: I had a fellow CPA write-off his dog for security at his home office for the purpose of protecting client files at his personal residence.
+Real-life Example: I had a fellow CPA write-off his dog for security at his home office for the purpose of protecting client files at his personal residence.
 He was audited, explained his position and the IRS quickly accepted the reasoning.
-Now that’s not always going to be the case (every IRS agent can approach things differently), but it was interesting to see such an expense fly thru an audit without a problem.
+While this may not always be the case – every IRS has their own approach to auditing – in this case the expense was accepted without issue.

-Additionally, the use of a security dog can potentially reduce insurance premiums and liability risks.
+Additionally, the use of a security dog may reduce insurance premiums and liability risks.
 Insurance companies often view the use of a trained security dog as a proactive step towards minimizing risks and may offer discounts on insurance premiums accordingly.

 If your dog legitimately serves this purpose, expenses related to the purchase of the animal, and ongoing expenses such as food, bedding, boarding, and grooming supplies, including veterinary care and medication will be deductible.

-Make sure that you can indicate how the dog is being used for security, whether it’s during the day or night, and why it’s justified.
+Ensure you can indicate how the dog is being used for securityand why it’s justified.
 Finally, make sure you indicated on the tax return the expense as a ‘security expense’, not writing it off as ‘dog expense’.
 Keep good records and be able to defend your position if the IRS has questions.

 Maintaining a pest-free environment is crucial for many businesses, particularly those in the food service and hospitality industries.
-One effective method of pest control is the use of cats as they are natural hunters of rodents and other pests.
+Cats are natural predators of many pests, and as such are a great method of pest control.
 The IRS recognizes the use of cats as a valid business expense for pest control purposes.

 To qualify for a business expense deduction, the cat must be used primarily for business purposes and the expenses must be ordinary and necessary for the business.
 In case of an audit, it’s important to have evidence to support why the cat is needed for addressing pest concerns at your business location and the potential risk to your product or inventory.
 Make sure you can explain and provide documentation to substantiate the use of the cat for business purposes.